Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `hostNameSslStates`

-Optional.
 Hostname SSL states are used to manage the SSL bindings for app's hostnames.

 - Required: No
 - Type: array

 ### Parameter: `httpsOnly`

-Optional.
 Configures a site to accept only HTTPS requests.
 Issues redirect for HTTP requests.

 - Required: No
 - Type: bool